ruiqi-song/Meta-Semi-DETR/README.md

 This repo is the official implementation of paper ["Meta Semi-DETR: Semantic Prior Queries for Semi-Supervised Object Detection"](./assets/framework.png).

-Meta Semi-DETR is the first framework that incorporates large-scale vision-language models into semi-supervised object detection.
-It automatically generates semantic prior queries from unlabeled images to enhance object-level semantic representations and improve detection performance.
+Meta Semi-DETR, a novel semi-supervised object detection framework that is built upon the use of large-scale vision language models to automatically generate textual descriptions from unlabeled images.
+These descriptions are encoded into semantic prior queries and injected into the DETR architecture to enhance the semantic representation of object queries and improve detection performance.

 This repo is mostly built on top of [Semi-DETR](https://github.com/JCZ404/Semi-DETR).
 The Q-Adapter module is built on top of initial implementation in [LAVIS](https://github.com/salesforce/LAVIS).